dmbarbour/wikilon/docs/AwelonLang.md

 # Awelon Language

-## Vision and Design Sketch
+## Vision and Design Overview

-TLDR: spreadsheets at scale with bots at border

-I want control over my computation environment.
-Given the opportunity, I would curate my sources, copy databases for personal use and archival, own my data processing algorithms, freely replay and trace computations to their sources to support comprehension, extend and customize my environment with new data or data processing, and selectively share my extensions and customizations with my community.

-Other people also want to control my computation environment: to push advertising and propaganda, to manage and sell my private data, to hide the algorithms behind obfuscation and EULAs, to restrict unpurchased extension, to cultivate a dependency upon a corporate provider.
-There are several economic and political incentives that pull holistic software architecture design in a direction that marginalizes user control.
-But that isn't the direction I want to go, at least not as the default experience.

-Awelon is designed for user or community control of environments.
-Elements:
+Awelon is a programming language and environment designed to empower individuals to create, customize, comprehend, control, and share computation artifacts.

+Major design elements:

-* The Awelon environment - the *Dictionary* - is represented as a [persistent tree structure](https://en.wikipedia.org/wiki/Persistent_data_structure) over [content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage).
-This supports huge volumes, lazy downloads, incremental synchronization, lightweight backups, atomic updates, and (via proxy or [CDN](https://en.wikipedia.org/wiki/Content_delivery_network)) amortizing physical storage and network costs for shared volumes.
+* A scalable concrete environment, represented as a [log-structured merge tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) over [content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) with [prefix-aligned indexing](https://en.wikipedia.org/wiki/Radix_tree).
+This filesystem-like structure can support massive volumes, lazy downloads, incremental synchronizations, lightweight backups, atomic updates, and prefix-aligned sharing.
+Further, we can amortize physical storage and network costs within a community via proxy or [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).

-* The Awelon language is [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming) with local [rewriting](https://en.wikipedia.org/wiki/Rewriting) evaluation.
-This language is used for structured data and data processing, including binding of data into computed views.
-We can cache and [compute incrementally](https://en.wikipedia.org/wiki/Incremental_computing) over live data.
-We can safely replay computations.
-Intermediate computation states can be written in the same language as initial source and final results, which simplifies tooling and debugging.
-We can automate testing and global consistency analysis.

-* The Awelon user interface is based on [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
-We can leverage flexible graphical projections - tables, graphs, sheet music, flow charts, etc. - for editing code and data.
-Critically, due to rewriting evaluation, we can use the same projections to render computed values or intermediate debug steps.
-In context of live data, we can display live computed values like a dashboard or spreadsheets.

-* An active Awelon environment defines [bots](https://en.wikipedia.org/wiki/Software_agent) to model stateful or effectful behavior.
-Awelon's bots are modeled as transactions that repeat indefinitely, awaiting a relevant state change if unproductive.
-Users can control bots through the projectional editor, via manipulation of bot definitions or state, allowing for [live coding](https://en.wikipedia.org/wiki/Live_coding).

-The idea of projectional editing can be stretched a little: macro-editing by invoking transactional scripts via command shell or form submission, uploading a file or camera stream as a user edit action, collaborative editing by sharing user intention or activity through auxiliary variables in the environment.
-But the essential structure should remain: Effectful user actions are represented as edits.
-Through edits, users control bots.
-Bots control everything else.

-The [application models](ApplicationModel.md) document describes useful patterns for modeling applications in the Awelon system via projections and bots.
-This document focuses on Awelon language and dictionary.
+* A [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming) language evaluated by simple [term rewriting](https://en.wikipedia.org/wiki/Rewriting) to encode structured data and computations.
+The intention is to simplify sharing, caching, multi-stage programming, and user ability to inspect and comprehend computation through deterministic replay and rendering intermediate and final terms.
+Static analysis is possible but not required by the language.

+* User interfaces leverage [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
+Users can graphically manipulate code or data through tables, graphs, forms, flow charts, maps, and sheet music.
+The editor should be extensible with user-defined widgets.
+Computed terms can use the same view widgets as source, and live data should result in live displays.
+Because all user actions are modeled as edits, we can uniformly support undo and transactional macro-edits.

+* Automation is achieved by defining [bots](https://en.wikipedia.org/wiki/Software_agent).
+Bots can access the network and manipulate the Awelon environment.
+Concretely, bots are modeled as transactions that repeat indefinitely, implicitly waiting when unproductive, operating on system variables for auxiliary state and effects.
+This design is fail-safe, resilient, idempotent, securable, extensible, and safe to modify at runtime - which further supports live coding, runtime upgrade, and robust process control.

+Applications are modeled as users and bots operating in the shared environment.
+Users view and manipulate the environment through suitable projections.
+We can extend our projectional editor with widgets specific to an application's data model, enabling ad-hoc front-end GUIs.
+User requests or tasks are written into the environment where a bot would see them.
+Bots would operate on structured data.
+Frequently, we'll want to model the shared context as a first-class value.

+However, we may also model conventional web applications via bots interacting with the network.
+We might eventually bootstrap our projectional editors as web applications.
+And even without bot support, we can model many useful applications - REPLs, spreadsheets, forums, calculuators, image processing, simulators, document editors.

 ## Language Basics